 - Negligence, or carelessness;

 - Recklessness, when one disregards an obvious risk;

 - An intentional act, whether premeditated, committed in the heat of passion or with no intent to cause death.

 In a civil wrongful death lawsuit, a person, business, organization, or governmental entity responsible for the death can be ordered to compensate the victim’s family financially.
 If a person caused someone’s death by acting recklessly or intentionally, he or she may face criminal prosecution and possible imprisonment if found guilty.
 A person prosecuted criminally may also be sued in a civil wrongful death case.

-At Slater & Zurz LLP, an Ohio Law Firm, we’ve been successfully handling personal injury and wrongful death cases for over 40 years.
-We know that there’s nothing we can do to bring back your loved one.
+At Slater & Zurz LLP, an Ohio Law Firm, we’ve been successfully handling personal injury and wrongful death cases for over 30 years.
+Our wrongful death lawyers know there’s nothing we can do to bring back your loved one.
 However, we have helped surviving family members obtain compensation for their losses, including funeral and burial costs, the lost income that their loved one would have contributed to the family over the years, reimbursement of medical bills paid by the family, compensation for the pain and suffering endured by their loved one from the moment of injury until death, compensation for the loss of their loved one’s companionship, and other losses.
-Call or email us for a free consultation to learn what your rights are, and what you can expect if you choose to file a wrongful death case.
+Call or email us for a free consultation to learn what your rights are and what you can expect if you choose to file a wrongful death case.